Views 837

 To raise the bobbin thread, hold the end of the upper thread with one hand.
 Use your other hand to turn the handwheel towards you.
 This will make the needle go down and then come back up, pulling the bobbin thread with it.
 Gently pull the upper thread to bring the bobbin thread through the hole.
 Then, place both threads under and behind the presser foot.

-What should I do if my thread won’t raise?
+What should I do if my thread won’t rise

 If your thread won’t raise, check for snags.
 It may be caught on the bobbin case, extension table, or bobbin case cover.
 Make sure everything is in the correct position and try again.